 What is the International Fuel Tax Agreement (IFTA)?

-To better understand this concept, watch this helpful video:
+To better understand how this all comes together at filing time, watch this helpful video:

 The Mechanics of Fuel Tax Redistribution